andrewferlitsch/epipog-nosql/README.md

 This project has a builtin web server interface using Spring.io RESTful web service.
 If you are not familiar with spring.io or using it to build a RESTful web service, a very good tutorial can be found
 at: http://spring.io/guides/gs/rest-service/ .

+The endpoints on the service act as a micro-service, where the action has persistence across micro-service invocations.

 ## Starting the web server